It is back to school!

 - If you have rewards on some drugstores like CVS or Walgreens, it is wise to spend it on school supplies.

 - Make sure to double-check the price match policy of the store you are shopping.
-Walmart does price match, check out this link of their price match policy.
+Walmart does price match!

 - Always check the Amazon deals for clothing and about anything on your back to school list.